 - The drug administrator must tell the person not to flush the toilet.

-- The drug test administrator inspects the bathroom to search for materials that may have been used to tamper with the results.
+- The drug test administrator inspects the bathroom to search for materials that may have used to tamper with the results.

 - The drug test administrator puts the lid back on the urine drug testing cup and checks the urine temperature.
 It should be within 93 degrees to 98 degrees Fahrenheit.